magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-32545-magento-patch-order-invoices-don-t-send-automatically.md

 The MDVA-32545 Magento patch fixes the issue where Invoice emails don't automatically send to the customer for orders placed from the Admin.
 This affects any payment method with the **Sale** transaction type, like **Braintree** or **PayPal Payflow Pro** .

-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.13 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.13 is installed.
 Please note that the issue was fixed in Magento version 2.4.2.

 ## Affected products and versions